GPUOpen-Tools/radeon_compute_profiler/docs/source/outputfiles.rst

  * The time counter value for the start of the API.
  * The time counter value for the end of the API.

-Most OpenCL™ Enqueue APIs contain the following additional data, appended to the end of the API line.
+Most OpenCL Enqueue APIs contain the following additional data, appended to the end of the API line.

 * An integer representing the enqueue command type.